WPCD-Workflows/documentation/source/ets.rst

    :align: center

-You also need to configure initial IMP5HCD settings.
+You also need to configure initial HCD settings.
 Therefore please:

 -  right click on the box BEFORE THE TIME EVOLUTION
 -  select **Open Actor**